Ring Guides

 When choosing or designing your engagement ring, picking the metal is just as important as selecting the perfect diamond shape.
 The metal not only influences the overall beauty of the ring but also affects its durability and maintenance needs.
 Whether you’re drawn to the classic warmth of yellow gold, the sleek brilliance of white gold or the timeless luxury of platinum, each metal brings its own unique character to your ring.
 To make an informed choice, our Engagement Ring Buying Guide offers invaluable insights into every aspect of ring design, ensuring you craft a piece that’s perfect for you.

 For a deeper dive into metals, our Ring Metal Guide provides detailed information about each type of metal, including their colour, durability and care requirements.
-Understanding these characteristics helps you create a ring that not only looks stunning but also suits your lifestyle and stands the test of time.
+In this guide, we focus on helping you identify and choose the best gold engagement ring for you, starting with gold karat and colour.

 Gold Karat